 Best Practices

 What if the conflict centers on the executor themselves?
 Disputes commonly arise when a family member is appointed executor or trustee, creating tension with other relatives.
 In such cases, the appointed person might consider declining the role and suggesting an independent fiduciary, such as an estate-planning attorney, to administer the will instead.
-Stepping back while a neutral professional steps in can prevent escalating conflicts and give everyone space to process difficult emotions before permanent family damage occurs.
+Stepping back while a neutral professional steps in can prevent escalating family conflicts and give everyone space to process difficult emotions before permanent family damage occurs.

 How is inherited property taxed when sold?